BillyWei01/Doodle/README.md

 Doodle's aar package is only 93K, much smaller than Glide/Fresco.

-Doodle is not depend on third-party libraries, not require annotations and configuration confusion, very easy to use.
+Doodle is not depend on third-party libraries, not require annotations and confusion configuration, it's very easy to use.

 The functions implemented by Doodle include but are not limited to the following list:

-- Support loading files in the form of File, Uri, Resource(raw/drawable), assets, http, etc.;
+- Support loading images with File, Uri, Resource(raw/drawable), assets, http, etc.
-- Support static iamges, dynamic images, and taking video frames;
+- Support static iamges, animated images, and taking video frames.
-- Support the acceleration of loading media thumbnails;
+- Support the acceleration of loading media thumbnails.
-- Support custom data loading;
+- Support custom data loading.
-- Support custom decoding;
+- Support custom decoding.
-- Support custom transformation;
+- Support custom transformation.
-- Support observing lifecycle of activity to take actions (For example: Canceling the loading when the activity destroyed);
+- Support observing lifecycle of activity to take actions (For example: Canceling the loading when the activity destroyed).
-- Support pause/resume loading;
+- Support pause/resume loading.
-- Support disk cache (including source cache and result cache);
+- Support disk cache (including source cache and result cache).
-- Support memory cache (including LRU cache and weak reference cache);
+- Support memory cache (including LRU cache and weak reference cache).
-- Support setting placeholder and animations;
+- Support setting placeholder and animations.
-- Supports down-sampling/up-sampling, clipping...
+- Supports down-sampling/up-sampling, clipping.

 ## Getting Start